AdityaaRavi/Optimized-path/README.md

 # Optimized-path
-In this repo, I try to create a program that finds a path which minimizes/maximizes the given parameter, starting with collisions; with a special focus on emphasizing OOP principles.
+An API to find a path which minimizes/maximizes the given parameter with a special focus on emphasizing OOP principles.
+This includes an example program that minimizes the number of collisions in an obstacle course using this API.

 # A bit more detailed description of what I want to do here: #